vvaks0/CreditCardTransactionMonitor/README.md

 cd /root/CreditCardTransactionMonitor

-chmod 755 install.sh

 ./install.sh

-From Ambari:
+Once Install Completes, From Ambari:

 - Increase Yarn memory per container to 6GB (This is important as the default setting of 2GB is not enough to support the application servers on Yarn)

-- Install Nifi using Add Service button

-Reboot Sandbox
+Reboot Sandbox (reboot now)

 Configure Virtual Box Port Forward